MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

 |NUnit |NUnit3TestAdapter version 3.5.1 |NUnit version 3.5.0 |
 |MSTest |MSTest.TestAdapter 1.1.4-preview |MSTest.TestFramework 1.0.5-preview |

-If you have older MSTest-based test projects that reference <xref:Microsoft.VisualStudio.QualityTools.UnitTestFramework?displayProperty=fullName> and you don’t wish to move to the newer MSTest NuGet packages, upgrade to Visual Studio 2019 or Visual Studio 2017.
+If you have older MSTest-based test projects that reference Microsoft.VisualStudio.QualityTools.UnitTestFramework, and you don’t wish to move to the newer MSTest NuGet packages, upgrade to Visual Studio 2019 or Visual Studio 2017.

 In some cases, you may need to explicitly restore the NuGet packages referenced by a project in order for Live Unit Testing to work.
 You can do this either by doing an explicit build of the solution (select **Build** > **Rebuild Solution** from the top-level Visual Studio menu) or by restoring packages in the solution (right-click on the solution and select **Restore NuGet Packages**).